Zaid-Ajaj/the-elmish-book/chapters/fable/observations.md

 ### Fable is a general-purpose compiler

-Assuming you have done any JavaScript developement before, you surely have noticed how similar the F# code looked like in the first listing.
+Assuming you have done any JavaScript development before, you surely have noticed how similar the F# code looked like in the first listing.
 In fact, if I was using pure javascript to implement the same app it would look something like this:
 ```js
 const increase = document.getElementById("increase")
 const decrease = document.getElementById("decrease")